MertSAP/capbuilder/README.md

 CAPBuilder aims to automate the first 50% of Development, allowing Developers to focus on the most value adding parts.

 Why is this tool required when SAP has Joule?
 This is a free(AI Costs apply) Open Source alternative.
-Not all of have access to SAP Build Code!
-Plus there is something nice about Open Source tools to go with our Open Source Technology Stack
+Not all of us have access to SAP Build Code!
+Plus there is something nice about Open Source tools to go with an Open Source Technology Stack

 # Demo